openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: None

-An *accessor with receiver* declaration is a top-level declaration (see :ref:`Top-Level Declarations`) that can be used as class or interface accessors (see :ref:`Accessor Declarations`) for specified receiver type:
+An *accessor with receiver* declaration is a top-level declaration (see :ref:`Top-Level Declarations`) that can be used as class or interface accessor (see :ref:`Accessor Declarations`) for a specified receiver type:

 .. code-block:: abnf